arp95/dilated_vgg_networks/README.md

 ### Introduction to the Project
-In this project, different CNN Architectures like VGG-16 and VGG-19 were used for the task of Dog-Cat image classification.
+In this project, different CNN Architectures like Dilated VGG-16, Dilated VGG-19, VGG-16 and VGG-19 were used for the task of Dog-Cat image classification.
 The input to the CNN networks was a (224 x 224 x 3) image and the number of classes were 2, where '0' was for a cat and '1' was for a dog.
 The CNN architectures were implemented in PyTorch and the loss function was Cross Entropy Loss.
 The hyperparameters to be tuned were: Number of epochs(e), Learning Rate(lr), momentum(m), weight decay(wd) and batch size(bs).

 ### Data